iRNA-COSI/APAeval/execution_workflows/Aptardi/README.md

 ## Notes

-- Test data for the StringTie2 workflow can be downloaded from [here](https://drive.google.com/drive/folders/1KAWKU_7saa8fHQQ3smARxL6Py-UXac7G?usp=sharing) as Aptardi predicts no new poly(A) sites with the test data provided in the main section.
+- Test data for the StringTie2 workflow can be downloaded from [here](https://drive.google.com/drive/folders/1KAWKU_7saa8fHQQ3smARxL6Py-UXac7G?usp=sharing) (Aptardi predicts no new poly(A) sites with the test data provided in the main section).
 You will need to unzip the FASTA & GTF file before inputting them to the workflow.

 ## Author contact
 If you have any question or comment about Aptardi, please post on Aptardi GitHub Issues (https://github.com/luskry/aptardi/issues) or the author, Dr. Ryan Lusk (ryan.lusk@cuanschutz.edu).